UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • While you cannot change your utility company, you can offset high delivery costs by locking in a competitive energy plan and improving home efficiency.

 We know the sinking feeling of opening a surprisingly high electric bill and staring blankly at confusing acronyms like TDU or TDSP.
-Navigating Texas-New Mexico Power delivery charges doesn’t have to be a frustrating experience.
+Navigating Texas-New Mexico Power delivery charges does not have to be a frustrating experience.
 Our goal is to demystify these mandatory grid fees and share a few clever, actionable strategies to help you confidently lower your total household energy expenses.

 Infographic showing TDSP charges include a flat monthly Base charge and a usage-based Delivery charge.